champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 <figcaption style="text-align:center;font-size:14px"><b>fig:8 </b><em>Lagrangian descriptors \eqref{eq:ld05} (top) and \eqref{eq:ldr} (bottom) for initial conditions on $\theta=0$, $\dot{\theta}>0$ and their profiles for $r=6$.</em></figcaption><hr>

-It is important to note that the same results can be obtained using Lagrangian descriptors{% cite madrid2009ld lopesino2015cnsns --file roamiso-jekyll-bib %} as shown in Fig. [fig:8](#fig:thetald).
+It is important to note that the same results can be obtained using Lagrangian descriptors{% cite madrid2009ld lopesino2015cnsns --file allrefs %} as shown in Fig. [fig:8](#fig:thetald).
 We present the plot for the forward Lagrangian descriptor